DataFlexCode/VDFQuery20/README.md

 # VDFQuery20

-VDFQuery library for DataFlex 20.0
+VDFQuery library for DataFlex 20.0 and later.

 ... is the old VDFQuery library ported to DF20.
 Only to help migrate legacy applications to DF20.